Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Machine learning models

 \subsection{Particle Transformer}

 Particle Transformer (ParT) \cite{Qu:2022mxj} is a transformer-based architecture originally developed for jet tagging.
-It is inspired by the success of similar architectures in fields such as natural language processing \cite{DBLP:journals/corr/VaswaniSPUJGKP17}, embedding individual particles rather than words.
-At its core lies the repeated application of the self-attention mechanism
+Inspired by the success of similar architectures in fields such as natural language processing \cite{DBLP:journals/corr/VaswaniSPUJGKP17}, it treats individual particles as embedding rather than words.
+At its core lies the repeated application of the self-attention mechanism:

-where $Q$, $K$ and $V$ are trainable $d$-dimensional linear projections of the particle embedding based on the variables of Table \ref{tab:1dcnn}.
+where $Q$, $K$ and $V$ are trainable $d$-dimensional linear projections derived from the same particle embeddings, based on the variables listed in Table \ref{tab:1dcnn}.
+The query ($Q$) encodes the current state of each particle, the key ($K$) represents reference points for comparing particles, and the value ($V$) contains particle features that are updated based on the attention weights.
+This process allows the model to refine each particle's representation by leveraging relationships between all particles in the event.

+This approach allows the model to compute attention scores between particles by taking the dot product of the query and key matrices, normalized by the embedding dimension $d$, and then applying a softmax to compute attention weights.
+These attention weights are then used to update the value matrix $V$, effectively refining each particle's representation based on the relationships between particles in the event.

-The application of the attention mechanism serves to correlate every particle with all others.
-Furthermore, it is applicable to varying numbers of particles and is explicitly permutation invariant.
-Classification is obtained by appending a classification token to the list of particle embeddings before the last few layers of the transformer.
-This token is a trainable set of weights that is identical for every event\footnote{This class token is widely used in vision transformers.
-Particle Transformer follows the procedure of \cite{DBLP:journals/corr/abs-2103-17239} to add the token only before the last few layers.
-We find that, even if the class token is fixed to a zero vector, the performance remains the same.}.
+The application of the attention mechanism serves to correlate each particle with all others.
+Furthermore, it is applicable to vary numbers of particles and is explicitly permutation-\emph{invariant}.
+Although the self-attention mechanism itself is \emph{equivariant} to permutations, its implementation within the Particle Transformer ensures permutation-\emph{invariance} by treating the input as an unordered set and processing particle interactions based on their features, ensuring the output is unaffected by input order.

+Classification is obtained by appending a classification token to the list of particle embeddings before the final layers of the transformer.
+This token is a trainable set of weights that is identical for every event.
 The attention mechanism then correlates the classification token with the event, after which it is processed by an FCN, which also receives $E_T^{\text{miss}}$ and $\phi_{E_T^{\text{miss}}}$, to produce a classification label.
-Our implementation is based on \cite{jet-universe}.
+Our implementation is based on Ref. \cite{jet-universe}.

-As was the case for Particle Net, a hyperparameter scan over the ParT architecture does not lead to significant differences in performance.
-We thus choose to use the hyperparameter settings and training procedure recommended in \cite{Qu:2022mxj}.
+As with ParticleNet, a hyperparameter scan over the ParT architecture did not result in significant differences in performance.
+Therefore, the hyperparameter settings and training procedure recommended in Ref. \cite{Qu:2022mxj} were applied for this study.
+The hyperparameters are detailed in Appendix \ref{appendix:appParT}.